FairwindsOps/pluto/README.md

 You can read the full policy [here](https://kubernetes.io/docs/reference/using-api/deprecation-policy/)

 Long story short, apiVersions get deprecated, and then they eventually get removed entirely.
 Pluto differentiates between these two, and will tell you if a version is `DEPRECATED` or `REMOVED`

+## Other Projects from Fairwinds

+Enjoying Pluto?
+Check out some of our other projects:
+* [Polaris](https://github.com/FairwindsOps/Polaris) - Audit, enforce, and build policies for Kubernetes resources, including over 20 built-in checks for best practices
+* [Goldilocks](https://github.com/FairwindsOps/Goldilocks) - Right-size your Kubernetes Deployments by compare your memory and CPU settings against actual usage
+* [Nova](https://github.com/FairwindsOps/Nova) - Check to see if any of your Helm charts have updates available
+* [rbac-manager](https://github.com/FairwindsOps/rbac-manager) - Simplify the management of RBAC in your Kubernetes clusters

+## Fairwinds Insights

+If you're interested in running Pluto in multiple clusters, tracking the results over time, integrating with Slack, Datadog, and Jira, or unlocking other functionality, check out
+[Fairwinds Insights](https://www.fairwinds.com/pluto-users-insights?utm_source=pluto&utm_medium=pluto&utm_campaign=pluto), a platform for auditing and enforcing policy in Kubernetes clusters.